praveenk2k7/Image-CLassifier_MobileNet/README.md

 # Image-CLassifier_MobileNet

 Deloyable Web app using tensorflowjs based on pre trained ImageNet model for image classification

 This project is based on tensorflowjs tutorial.

+Steps
 	Run the HTML file in browser

 	Check the localhost

 	Done!!

 Javascript